Best Cloud Storage Services: Personal & Business Storage Providers in 2024

 Google Drive Free Storage & Pricing

 These kinds of integrations make Google Drive our top choice as the best online cloud provider for integrated apps, but it shines in other areas, too.
-If you have a Gmail account, you’re already using Google Drive, with 15GB of free storage thrown in, although its pricing is reasonable if you require more.
+If you have a Gmail account, you’re already using Google Drive.
+It comes with a free 15GB space (which can be doubled to a generous amount of 30GB worth of free cloud storage for nonprofits) to get you started.

-Google Drive is the best cloud storage for students and free users, for good reasons.
+If you read our Google Drive vs IDrive comparison piece, you’ll understand why we Google Drive is the best cloud storage for students and free users.
 Unlike some of the other providers we’ll mention, free users gain almost all of the same features that come with paid subscriptions.
 Powerful collaboration options in a free product help Google Drive to come out to be one of the best in this list.

 If you’re curious about Google Drive pricing, then you can add 100GB of extra storage for a very reasonable $2 a month.
 There are some downsides, though.
 As you can read in our Google Drive review, there’s no zero-knowledge encryption, which is particularly concerning given that Google is not renowned for having the greatest policies when it comes to your personal data.